samueldepaul/AI4LS-2_Hackathon/supplemental_material_for_task_2/README.md

+## Video Solution of Task 2:
+This task required the participants of each team to submit a video summarizing their solution.
+My solution is available by clicking on the following link: https://drive.google.com/file/d/195k6ZjNAUabeaFG83punshN2iFvZJEUR/view?usp=sharing

+Añadir miniatura

 ## Combined Predictive Power Metric (CPPM) - Definition

 Let **$X$** represent the feature matrix and **$y$** the target variable (which can be multiple outputs in the case of multi-step forecasting).